hucebot/eurobin_iot/README.md

 ## Atom Matrix

-Here is a image of the Atom Matrix running the code.
+Here is an image of the Atom Matrix running the code.
+It's running on a ESP32 Pico and It has a button and a Matrix of Leds 5x5.

 ![image6](images/image6.jpeg)

-Because the microcontroller does not have a screen (It has a 5x5 matrix of leds), we have had to change the logic in how to show the information.
+Because the microcontroller does not have a screen, we have had to change the logic in how to show the information.
 In the Image, you can see a red letter "E" and 2 green leds.
 The letter E actually makes part of the word Scale, so this is indicating the mode (sensor) in red color, the word scroll all the time to show the mode, the ID is showed too following the mode in white color.
 You can change the color of booth in the code (variables colorMode and colorID).

 The first green led (the higher one) indicates that the connection with the network was successful, the contrary it would show a red led.
 When you turn on the atom, it can starts with a led red but it's advised to wait a little becase the controller tries several times to connect with the network, so it can turn in green after some time.